juristr/juristr.github.com/_posts/2015-07-06-learning-ng-prepare-ng2.md

 David East [recently spoke at Angular U](https://www.youtube.com/watch?v=KWz7IAm35UM) on how to prepare for upgrading to NG 2.
 What's particularly interesting is his usage of [Rx.js](https://github.com/Reactive-Extensions/RxJS) to avoid `$watch`.

+Here's an example of a `peopleService` in the form of an Angular factory.
+Note, in the `subscribe` method, external listeners can register themselves on the Rx `ReplaySubject` for getting updates.
+The actual broadcasting happens in the `add` method which first performs the actual "business" logic (obviously quite simple in this demo service) and then broadcasts the changes.

 ```javascript
 angular.module('demo', [])
     .service('peopleService', PeopleService);